How long does the Minnesota EF Scale take?

 Will young children be familiar with the shapes and colors used in the Minnesota EF Scale?

 Most likely, yes.
 All items were chosen based on research showing which words for colors and animals children typically learn first.
 All images and colors are labeled by the Examiner.

 How much training is required to administer the Minnesota EF Scale?

 A strong training program ensures that your data and the norms are valid.
 Brief in-person or webinar training is followed by personal practice and web-based certification, totaling approximately 3 hours of time.

-What are the differences between MEFS and the NIH Toolbox EF Developmental Extension?
+What are the differences between the MEFS App and the NIH Toolbox EF Developmental Extension?

-The same researchers who developed the Minnesota Executive Function Scale (MEFS) also helped develop the NIH Toolbox measures of EF, which were designed for research and clinical purposes only.
+The same researchers who developed the MEFS App also helped develop the NIH Toolbox measures of EF, which were designed for research and clinical purposes only.
 It can be confusing because both tools are now available on the App Store, and both have costs associated with them.
 See the Educator Resources page for a table that identifies the key differences.